metiviem/rscons/README.md

 ### v1.9.0

+#### New Features

+- #6 - add Install and Copy builders
+- #22 - allow overriding Command builder short description with CMD_DESC variable
+- #24 - add "rscons" executable
+- #25 - add support for phony targets given as Symbols instead of Strings
+- #26 - support registering multiple build targets with the same target name
+- #27 - add Directory builder

+#### Fixes

+- #20 - fix variable references that expand to arrays in build target sources
+- #21 - rework Preprocess builder to consider deep dependencies
 - fix Rscons.set_suffix to append the given suffix if the filename has none
-- rework Preprocess builder to consider deep dependencies
 - remove ${CFLAGS} from default CPP_CMD
-- fix variable references that expand to arrays in build target sources
-- allow overriding Command builder short description with CMD_DESC variable

 ### v1.8.1